HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 A really useful part of doing navigations with unordered lists is that we can create dropdown navigations with nothing but a few CSS rules, some clever positioning and the `:hover` state.

 Lets work through an example.
 Things can get a little confusing here so stay with me.
-Open up `dropdown.html` and you'll see a basic navigation unordered list.
+Open up <a href="exercises/dropdown.html" class="exercise">**dropdown.html**</a>and you'll see a basic navigation unordered list.

 Lets style the the list and nested list different colours so we know whats going on:

-	ul {
+	ul.nav {
 		background:#BADA55;
 	}
-		ul li ul {
+		ul.nav li ul {
 			background:#00E0FF;
 		}

 Now we need to make the first list items inline:

-	ul li {
+	ul.nav li {
 		display:inline;
 	}

 Hrm, but that makes both the parent nav and the sub nav inline, we only want the parent nav to be inline, so lets revert the second nav:

-	ul li ul li {
+	ul.nav li ul li {
 		display:list-item; /* Set the sub navs list items back */ }